lucaju/netvis/README.md

 - All fields required. ‘source’ and ‘target’ correspond to the name of a node.
 - The ‘sourceType’ and ‘targetType’ should be one of the following: 'Researcher' | 'Department' | ‘Interest. ]
-- Nodes will be automatically created using the ‘source’ and ‘target’ fields.
+- Nodes are automatically created using the ‘source’ and ‘target’ fields.

 ### Export